 - Book Appendix Examples

 - Writing the Appendix in a Book: Conclusion

 This is only one of many posts that discuss all the different components and parts that go into creating a book.
-We recommend further reading!
+I recommend further reading!

 What is an Appendix in a Book?